 The remediation calculations have been performed with a week being in line with the pay period, which is Thursday to Wednesday.

 A day is defined as your work pattern hours for the particular instance of leave.
 For example, if you had a day of sick leave on Thursday and your work pattern for a Thursday is six hours, then that's what constitutes a day for the calculation of the Relevant Daily Pay or Average Daily Pay for that instance of sick leave.

 An action for payment of arrears under s 131 of the Employment Relations Act is subject to a six-year limitation period from the date on which the Ministry first became aware of the issue, which was April 2015.

 We know these may seem like small amounts.
 However, we are both legally and morally obliged to ensure you receive any payment owing to you.

 The Employment Relations Act requires the Ministry to go back six years from the date the problem was first identified.
 The Ministry first identified the potential problem in April 2015, so payments for errors will be calculated from 2 April 2009.
-The end date for payment calculations will be the date the Ministry becomes compliant with the Holidays Act and makes final payments.
+The end date for payment calculations is the date the Ministry became compliant with the Holidays Act, which is 24 June 2020.

 The first round of remediation payments covers the period 2 April 2009 to 2 October 2019.

 The start date of 2 April 2009 is six years prior to the date the Ministry became aware of the problem.
 The Ministry became aware of the potential problem in April 2015.
 The 6-year time period is established as the limitation period in the Employment Relations Act.